 The World Cup is the premier circuit on the IBSF calendar.
-It features eight races across eight different venues in Europe, North America and Asia, with Austria, Canada, Germany, South Korea, Switzerland and the United States the host nations.
+It features eight races across three continents with overall champions crowned at the end of the campaign.

-The Junior World Championships is an annual bobsleigh and skeleton competition for athletes under the age of 26.
+The Junior World Championships is an annual bobsleigh and skeleton competition for athletes under the age of 20 and 23.

 The Para Bobsleigh World Cup circuit is an eight-race competition across four European host nations this season.